MicrosoftDocs/azure-devops-docs/docs/work/work-items/view-add-work-items.md

 View work items that you created or are assigned to you.
 The **Work>Work Items** page provides several personalized pivots and filter functions to streamline listing work items.
 Use this page to quickly find work items defined across teams within a team project.
 You can enable it from the [Preview features menu](../../collaborate/preview-features.md) that you access from your account profile.

->[!NOTE]
+> [!NOTE]
-><b>Feature availability: </b>The **Work Items** page is in preview and currently available from VSTS only.
+> **Feature availability:** The **Work Items** page is in preview and currently available from VSTS only.

 ## Prerequisites

 - You must connect to a team project.
 If you don't have an account or team project yet, create one in [VSTS](../../user-guide/sign-up-invite-teammates.md).
 You can then [connect to a team project from your web portal or Visual Studio](../../user-guide/connect-team-projects.md).
-- To create work items, you must be a member of the Contributors group.
+- To view or add work items, you must be a member of the Contributors group or be granted [Stakeholder access](../../security/get-started-stakeholder.md).
 If you don't have access to the team project, ask the [account owner or project administrator](../../security/lookup-account-owner-admin.md) to add you.

 ## Open the Work Items page